 What Has NASA Done?

 When NASA started, it began a program of human spaceflight.
 The Mercury, Gemini and Apollo programs helped NASA learn about flying in space and resulted in the first human landing on the moon in 1969.
-Currently, NASA is preparing to complete the International Space Station and to retire the space shuttle fleet by 2010.
+Currently, NASA has astronauts living and working on the International Space Station.

 NASA's robotic space probes have visited every planet in the solar system and several other celestial bodies.
 Telescopes have allowed scientists to look at the far reaches of space.
 Satellites have revealed a wealth of data about Earth, resulting in valuable information such as a better understanding of weather patterns.
 NASA has helped develop and test a variety of cutting-edge aircraft.
 These aircraft include planes that have set new records.
 Among other benefits, these tests have helped engineers improve air transportation.
 NASA technology has contributed to many items used in everyday life, from smoke detectors to medical tests.